|Full time||2 years||September 2017|

 Kingston University is proud to offer the first Master of Fine Arts in Creative Writing in the UK.
 This course offers talented and aspiring writers the chance to refine their skills under the tutelage of acclaimed professionals while receiving accredited training and experience in teaching in higher education.

+The first year of the course involves writing workshops; modules examining literary genre and texts; the opportunity to take a module designed to prepare you for the world of publishing; and a 15,000-word dissertation, leading to the award of a masters degree.
+In the second year you progress to even smaller group writing workshops; modules to improve your skills of reading and textual analysis; and the chance to take a suite of modules culminating in the University's postgraduate teaching certificate.
 The extensive one-to-one supervision for the dissertation leading to the MFA (no less than the equivalent of 40,000 words) will be provided by one of the course's permanent staff, one of our writers in residence or an editor from a leading UK publishing company.
-There may also be opportunities to earn a PGCE teaching certificate and to gain experience assisting with the Kingston University Press.
+There may also be the opportunity to gain experience assisting with Kingston University Press.

 Please note that this is an indicative list of modules and is not intended as a definitive list.